mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

 Product-level feature planning is managed via Epics in Jira.
 Each feature goes through a comprehensive series of steps from defining and designing, to building and QA, to measuring changes and results, and finally closing the Epic.

+We maintain boards for where our epics are in that life-cycle.
+See what [Firefox Accounts][fxa-product-board] or [Subscription Platform][subplat-product-board] is working on now.

 ## Issue management

 Most of our work takes place on [GitHub][fxa-repository] and [Jira][fxa-jira].